Travel insurance for interrailing

 • Cancellation and curtailment costs: If you need to cancel or return home early for a certain reason.

-• Lost, stolen or damaged baggage: If your luggage is stolen, lost or accidentally damaged.
+• Baggage cover: If your luggage is stolen, lost or accidentally damaged.
 It also typically includes cover for personal items.

 • Missed departure: If you can't go on your trip due to events outside of your control, like your car breaking down.

-• Medical emergencies and repatriation expenses: The cost of emergency medical treatment while abroad and transportation back home.
+• Medical emergencies and repatriation expenses cover: The cost of emergency medical treatment while abroad and the cost of medical repatriation back home.

 What isn't covered by interrail insurance?